-The three most commonly applied HCC risk scores are described below (Tables and ).
+The three most commonly applied HCC risk scores are described below (Tables 2 and 3).

 The GAG-HCC score was first developed from a cohort of 820 Chinese CHB patients from tertiary referral clinics.
 The name was abbreviated from ‘‘Guide with Age, Gender, HBV DNA, Core promoter mutations and Cirrhosis”.
 All patients were treatment-naïve at baseline and censored at the time of initiation of antiviral therapy.
 As an independent cohort was not included, the investigators adopted the leave-one-out cross-validation mentioned above.
 There are two versions of the score.
 The original version is composed of gender, age, core promoter mutations, HBV DNA level and cirrhosis.
 There is a simplified version which omits core promoter mutations, as they may not be easily available in some centers.
 The score ranges widely to above 100, as age (in years) is one of the components in the formula.
 A cutoff value of 101 was found to have good sensitivity and specificity of 84.1% and 76.2% for 5-year prediction, and 88.0% and 78.7% for 10-year prediction, respectively.
 The negative predictive values were as high as 98.3% to 100% to exclude future HCC development.

 The REACH-B score was first derived from a cohort of 3584 Chinese CHB patients from the community-based prospective Taiwanese REVEAL-HBV study, and then validated in a cohort of 1505 patients from three hospitals in Hong Kong and South Korea tertiary referral clinics.
 The name was the abbreviation of “Risk Estimation for HCC in CHB”.
 All patients in the training cohort did not have cirrhosis according to ultrasonography at the time of recruitment, and remained treatment-naïve throughout the follow-up period which was as long as 12 years.
 In contrast, 18.4% (277/1505) of patients in the validation cohort had cirrhosis.
 The REACH-B score consists of 5 parameters: gender, age, ALT level, HBeAg status and HBV DNA level.
 The score ranges from 0 to 17 and is primarily designed for patients without cirrhosis.
 The authors did not categorize patients into different risk levels, instead the 3-, 5- and 10-year risk of HCC was determined for each particular risk score.
 The HCC risk ranged from 0% to 23.6% at 3 years, 0% to 47.4% at 5 years, and 0% to 81.6% at 10 years for patients with the lowest (0 point) and highest HCC risk (17 points), respectively.
 As the risk increased significantly starting at 8 points, it could be used as an arbitrary cutoff value to categorize patients into different level of risks.

 IMPACT OF ANTIVIRAL THERAPY ON RISK PREDICTION